lijingda13/AllocationServer/allocation-server/RESTfulAPI.md

 - Request Header:
   - Authorization: "Bearer {JWT token}"
 - Request Body:
-  - title: Updated title of the project.
+  - title: Title of the project.
 (Optional)
-  - description: Updated description of the project.
+  - description: Description of the project.
 (Optional)
 - Response:
   - Status Code:
     - 200: Project information successfully updated.
     - 404: Project not found.
   - Response Body: Details of the updated project.
+    - id: Project id.
+    - title: Title of the project.
+    - description: Description of the project.
+    - staff: Staff who proposed the project.
+    - status: Status of the project.
+    - createDate: Propose date of the project.

 ### Staff delete a project
 This API is used by staff to delete a project.